Sach97/serverless-numpy/README.md

 ## Prerequesites

+- Have node and npm installed.
+There is a good guide for installing node and npm on linux [here](https://github.com/creationix/nvm)
+- Have python and pip installed.
+There is a good guide for installing python with conda [here](https://conda.io/docs/user-guide/install/linux.html)
-Make sure you have exported your AWS keys
+- Make sure you have exported your AWS keys in your environmnet variables

 ## Install serverless framework